 Emma Richards Rosezina Donaldson Bettie L. Turner

 Charles Ferguson Bettie L. Turner Rev. Ludwell Brown

-NAACP, Culpeper Branch - Monthly meetings every 3rd Thursday of each month at 7:00pm at the Culpeper County Library
+NAACP, Culpeper Branch - Monthly meetings: every 3rd Thursday at 7:00pm at the Culpeper County Library

 We welcome you.
 Sandra Reaves - Yates

-If you have suggestions on how to improve our website, or would like to report a problem please contact the Webmaster: firstname.lastname@example.org
+If you have suggestions on how to improve our website, or would like to report a problem please contact us at firstname.lastname@example.org